The Bond Archives Logo

 Guy Hamilton with Richard Jenkins on the set of "Goldfinger"

-After leaving the freelance film industry in 1978, he became the head of production at the National Film & Television School at Beaconsfield Studios and was in charge of over 400 films, documentaries and animations.
+After leaving the freelance film industry in 1977, Richard became the head of production at the National Film & Television School at Beaconsfield Studios.
+He remained in this role until his retirement in 2005, and was in charge of over 400 films, documentaries and animations.

-Since retiring, Richard Jenkins has focused on his love of music and songwriting.
+Since retiring, Richard Jenkins has focused on his love of music, songwriting and making YouTube videos.

 DISCLAIMER